lead where you are

 Ellen Rievman is an international coach who connects women to their creativity and humanity by using concepts pulled from the performing arts.
 Through experiential work, discovery, and invitation, she helps individuals access and effectively deliver their belief in their own ideas.

-Prior to her work as an international coach, Ellen spent twenty-four years as a prima ballerina at the Metropolitan Opera where she performed in more than 100 productions.
+Prior to her work as an international coach, Ellen spent twenty-four years as a ballerina at the Metropolitan Opera where she performed in more than 100 productions.